|

 Many men from Alexander 'the Great' to Richard Nixon forgot this with rhythmic regularity.
 Many continue to grow-up to spend their lives proudly perpetuating that tradition, and as a consequence, continue to pay a price for their forgetfulness: their names scribbled in black in the records of history.
 There is no reason to conclude a different colour of ink for a machine which too aspires likewise to a God-complex.
 It too shall meet its due end, all the while enthusiasm for it survives, perhaps, in the childlike fantasy of science-fiction writers alone.

 The modern age is remarkable for its descent into childishness, and is, by every passing year, losing whatever sense and meaning remains of being an adult, i.e., a living entity which understands that it will be held to account for its actions.
-'You Only Live Once' is the modern credo while the credo and creed of Abraham remains to be read and reflected upon.
+'You Only Live Once' may well be the modern credo on bumper stickers, while the credo and creed of Abraham remains to be read and reflected upon.
 But, as long as there is an old woman in Jharkhand the creed will remain housed in some hearts.

 AI may be useful, but nothing useful is worth getting excited about; least of all elevating as an idol to gape at.
 Mistaking our own vanity for a creative achievement paints a sorry picture of mankind.
 If a monkey can 'get this', surely then, mankind too can without the aid of a machine, least of all one which ruins its own reputation by baptizing itself as 'artificial'.